joaolucasmartins/LAIG2020/TP3/README.md

 move.
 The game ends when no available moves can be played.
 Generaly, the player with the biggest group wins.
-If both groups of both players are the same size, the player with the second biggest group wins.
+If both groups of both players are of the same size, the player with the second biggest group wins.
 If a draw still occurs, this verification is done successively until both players have exausted all of their groups.
 In this case both players have the exact same groups, and the player who